myrual/mixin-network-snapshot-golang/README.md

 ## How to
 #### Create payment request

-Create payment with request id value8, let the program visit http://127.0.0.1:9090/ with http POST
+Make a unique string, and setup the callback url.
+The program will visit the callback URL if client pay to the deposit address

+Example:
 ```shell
 curl -d '{"reqid":"value8", "callback":":9090/"}' -H "Content-Type: application/json" 127.0.0.1:8080/payment
 ```

 #### Get payment status
 fetch the payment status

+Example:
 ```shell
 curl -X GET 'http://localhost:8080/payment?reqid=value7'
 ```